 ‘Watts in Your Business’ is managed by APAL, undertaken with Summerfruit Australia Limited and Cherry Growers Australia Inc., and funded under the Australian Government’s Energy Efficiency Information Grants program.
 KMH Environmental have completed the audits and are preparing the reports with the assistance of Michael Bellstedt and Ananth Arkal of Minus 40, and Sam Birrell of Netafim.

-For more information about the ‘Watts in your Business’ project contact APAL Industry Services Manager Annie Farrow on email@example.com or 03 9329 3511 or download the EEIG Frequently asked questions page.
+For more information about the ‘Watts in your Business’ project contact the APAL office on 03 9329 3511 or download the EEIG Frequently asked questions page.